 The goal of Lean is to provide a continuous improvement approach to bringing more value to customers (or improving profits) by increasing efficiencies (doing more with less) through the systematic removal of waste.
 For dental practices, it means improving how you manage dental supply costs.

-Although at first glance, not all the principles seem to relate to dental service providers directly, it’s good to understand the underlying ideas so you can adapt and modify them to suit your business.
-It’s also imperative to understand the big impacts these seemingly small and inconsequential changes can have on your efficiencies.
+Although, at first glance, not all the principles seem to relate to dental service providers directly, it’s good to understand the underlying methodologies so you can adapt and modify them to suit your business.
+It’s also imperative to understand the big impacts these seemingly small and inconsequential changes can have on your efficiencies and margins.

 As we explained in our Intro to Japanese Methodologies, there are many different kinds of waste that eat away at your profitability, and it’s essential to keep them in mind as you set up or look to improve dental inventory practices.

 Similar to the other methodologies, Lean also provides five principles to help guide its practitioners.
 Let’s review.

 Identify and understand the value of inventory and the importance of minimizing the amount of dental supplies you carry on hand.
 Much like an unruly garage, the more you have, the more chaos and costs it brings.
 This may take a bit of a shift in mindset, as people often quelch their fears of not having “enough” or not being able to locate what they need through over-buying (in the Lean world, this is referred to as “Just-in-Case” inventory).
 In the end, this creates more issues than it solves.